Polyglot or Not? Measuring Multilingual Encyclopedic Knowledge in Foundation Models: Appendix

-To produce Table \ref{five}, we began by randomly sampling 10k pages from every language of interest's Wikipedia via its REST API\footnote{\href{https://www.mediawiki.org/wiki/API:Main\_page}{https://www.mediawiki.org/wiki/API:Main\_page}}.
+To produce Table \ref{six}, we began by randomly sampling 10k pages from every language of interest's Wikipedia via Wikipedia's REST API.
 We did this because we wanted to gather a sample of the text in the article body for each language.
 From there, we extracted the body content of these articles and performed minimal preprocessing such as removing citations and navigation headers.
-With the clean page content in hand, we then used a named entity recognition from SpaCy\footnote{\href{https://spacy.io/api/entityrecognizer}{https://spacy.io/api/entityrecognizer}}.
-SpaCy provides models for 14 of the 20 languages LLaMA was tested on.
+With the clean page content in hand, we then used a named-entity recognition utility from \texttt{SpaCy}.\footnote{\href{https://spacy.io}{https://spacy.io}} \texttt{SpaCy} provides models for 14 of the 20 languages LLaMA was tested on.
 For each of these languages, the \texttt{core\_news\_lg} tagger was used save for English where we used the \texttt{core\_web\_lg} tagger.
 We then tallied counts for the entities found in each page.
 We tracked the overall and distinct number of entities found in each article.
-We also stored the overall and distinct subset of entities that are found in each article and who appear in our \textbf{Polyglot or Not} dataset.
-All source code for above can be found in our repository\footnote{\href{https://github.com/daniel-furman/Polyglot-or-Not/blob/main/src/wikipedia\_entity\_analysis/wiki\_analysis.py}{https://github.com/daniel-furman/Polyglot-or-Not/blob/main/src/wikipedia\_entity\_analysis/wiki\_analysis.py}}.\\ \\
+We also stored the overall and distinct subset of entities that are found in each article and who appear in our dataset.